 - Most biofeedback therapy sessions take about 20 to 45 minutes.
 The typical course of treatment usually lasts two to three months in order to provide the most benefits.
 Some clients, however, choose to participate in biofeedback therapy for much longer, sometimes even for years.
 The goal is for the client to be able to practice self-regulation techniques that they’ve learned from their therapist on their own, even after formal sessions end and the monitoring machines are no longer used.

 Who Benefits from Biofeedback Therapy?

 Psychologists and sports trainers have been using biofeedback for decades.
-Cleveland Clinic is in the midst of a large study looking at expanding the use of biofeedback to three populations of clients in need — those with coronary artery disease, diabetes and multiple sclerosis.
+Cleveland Center is in the midst of a large study looking at expanding the use of biofeedback to three populations of clients in need — those with coronary artery disease, diabetes and multiple sclerosis.
 Research continues to mount in favor of using biofeedback to improve these clients’ quality of life.

 Conditions that are commonly treated with biofeedback therapies now include:

 - Chronic pain